GGolbik/LaTeXBookTemplate/README.md

 ```
 3. Run Atom and install the packages
     * `atom-latex`
-        * v0.8.2 There is a known issue on UNIX systems https://github.com/James-Yu/Atom-LaTeX/issues/110.
+        * v0.8.2: There is a known issue on UNIX systems https://github.com/James-Yu/Atom-LaTeX/issues/110.
+(Fixed in version v0.8.3)<br>
         Therefore you have to edit the file `/home/<user>/.atom/packages/atom-latex/lib/builder.coffee` in line 66 from `@buildErrs += data` to `@buildErrs[@buildErrs.length - 1] += data`
     * `language-latex`
 4. Open the `atom-latex` package settings and change